 Yes.
 After you are approved in the interview, you normally get your “Green Card” in 30 days.

-Yes, as long as they qualify.
-We recommend that you contact us as this area of law can get complicated.
+Yes, but they must also qualify.
+We recommend that you get into contact with us so we can explain the process.
+This area of law can get very complicated.

 You can apply for a work permit throughout the process.
-We have recently seen delays regarding approval, however.
+Recently, we have seen quite a bit of a delay in regards to approvals, however.
 It is not uncommon for the “Green Card” to arrive prior to the work permit.
-It is your decision whether or not you want to file for a work permit throught I-140.
+It is your decision whether or not you would like to file for a work permit through I-140.

-Adjustment of Status, or “AOS,” is the process that allows certain people to apply for lawful immigration status in the United States.
-At the end of this process, the person will receive lawful permanent residence status, or become a green card holder.
+Adjustment of Status, or “AOS,” is the process which allows certain individuals to apply for lawful immigration status in the United States.
+At the end of this process, the applicant will receive lawful permanent residence status, or become a green card holder.

-If you are thinking about using this type of application to get a green card, we have some important information and tips we would like to share with you.
-Unfortunately, there is a great deal of misinformation about Adjustment of Status and we hope to help you better understand your options.
+If you or a loved one are thinking about and are considering this type of application to get a green card, we would like to share some important information and tips.
+Unfortunately, due to the constantly changing immigration law, there is a great deal of misinformation about Adjustment of Status and we hope to help you better understand your options.